 - Variety of bonuses available on the promotion page

 That’s pretty straightforward, and basically one of the most common signs that you’ve found yourself in a casino accepting Swedish players without a license.
 Just click on their bonus tab, and if you see more than one promotions, including things like daily or weekend offers then you’ve got yourself an unlicensed winner.

 - No Swedish-translated version of the website

 Spelinspektionen license holders have their sites translated in Swedish.
 While having a Swedish-translated website by itself does not equal the casino is licensed necessarily, not having a site in Swedish but still accepting SE players definitely means the site is unlicensed.

-Is it safe to play on SEK casinos without a license by Spelinspektionen?
+Is it safe to play in casinos without Spelpaus?

-It’s perfectly safe as long as you apply basic criteria that you would otherwise apply to find reliable casinos in any country.
+It’s perfectly safe to play at casinos without Spelpaus as long as you apply basic criteria that you would otherwise apply to find reliable casinos in any country.
 A license by Spelinspektionen is just a local safety measure in case of a dispute.
 What players have to realize is that the whole re-regulation issue was also a matter of Sweden leaking a big amount of untaxed money outside the country due to the lack of a proper framework that would tax operators.

 The government wanted its fair share of that money, hence one of the reasons why the 2019 Gambling Act was implemented.
 So, to get back to the question at hand, you have nothing to worry about regarding your safety as long as you pay attention to these 3 factors when choosing an unlicensed Swedish casino:

-A license in the UK, Malta or Gibraltar is the first tick on your safety checklist.
-That’s not to say of course that Curacao-licensed casinos are less reliable or not worth your time.
-But, you really can’t go wrong with a UKGC licensed casino if safety and security is what you’re after.
+A license in Malta or Gibraltar is the first tick on your safety checklist.
+UKGC casinos are out of the question as they won’t accept Swedish players That’s not to say of course that Curacao-licensed casinos are less reliable or not worth your time.

 - Fairness certification